 The time frame in which a transaction occurs or during which financial information is presented in a report.
 The accounting period can be a month, a quarter or a year.

 Why is an accounting period important?
-You, your accountant, and banker use your accounting data, aggregated by accounting period into financial statements, to analyze your business’s performance.
+You, your accountant, and bank use your accounting data, aggregated by accounting period into financial statements, to analyse your business’s performance.